 This bed is tightly compressed into a box for facilitated shipping and setup.
 Simply set it on your bed frame of choice, unbox it, and allow it to expand.

 Encasing this 9.5-inch bed is the company’s stretch cover.
-In 2019, the company updated the material to one that worked to better complement the unique comfort system.
+In 2019, the company updated the material to better complement the unique grid system.
 It's a polyester blend called SoftFlex.

-- The top layer is 2 inches of their Smart Comfort Grid™ made from their exclusively patented Hyper-Elastic Polymer™.
-This highly durable material provides comfort by washing away pressure points.
-As of 2019, this layer has edge support built in to keep the sides secure.
+- The top layer is 2 inches of their Purple Gel Grid™ made from their exclusively patented Hyper-Elastic Polymer™.
+This highly durable material provides comfort by evenly distributing weight to wash away pressure points.

-- The middle layer is a 3.5-inch high-density poly foam.
-This layer helps ease the body into the supportive foam beneath as well as acts as a comfort layer.
+- The middle layer is 3.5 inches of medium-soft polyfoam.
+This layer helps ease the body into the supportive foam beneath and acts as a comfort layer.

-- The base layer is a firm 4-inch support layer designed as a durable foundation.
+- The base layer is a medium-firm 4-inch poly foam designed to provide support and serve as a durable foundation for the bed.

-This hybrid incorporates the company’s proprietary Smart Comfort Grid™ and a supportive pocket coil unit.
-The bed provides White Glove Delivery and removal of your old mattress with your purchase.
+This hybrid incorporates the company’s proprietary Purple Gel Grid™, foam, and a supportive pocket coil unit.
+The bed provides White Glove Delivery and removal of your old mattress for an additional charge.
+Free White Glove Delivery is included with the purchase of a Purple Hybrid Premier bed.

-This cover is an enhanced version of the original.
+This cover is an enhanced version of the original with even more stretching capability.
 The brand calls it their Premium StretchMax Cover.
-This breathable material is a blended fabric, 98 percent polyester with a hint of spandex.
+This breathable material is a blended fabric comprised of polyester, viscose, and lycra.
+In total, this mattress is 11.5 inches high.

-- The next layer introduces a 0.5-inch polyurethane foam that helps transition both the bed and sleeper from the Smart Comfort Grid™ into the coil layer beneath.
+- The next layer introduces a 1-inch polyurethane foam that helps transition both the bed and sleeper from the Purple Gel Grid™ into the coil layer beneath.

-- The third layer, this is the 7.5-inch support system that is made up of responsive support coils.
-These have been individually wrapped to create a noiseless sleep experience as well as reduces motion transfer.
+- The third layer is the 7.5-inch support system that is made up of responsive support coils.
+These have been individually wrapped to create a noiseless sleep experience and reduce motion transfer.
 This layer is highly supportive and helps foster bounce.

 Comparing Firmness (Support & Feel)

 We rate mattresses on a scale from 1 to 10, with a 10 being as hard as concrete.
-The Original scores at a 6, while the New model scores at varying levels depending on which model you purchase.
-The Purple 2 scores at a 7, the 3 is a 5.5, and the 4 comes in between a 4.5 and 5.
+The Original scores at a 6 or medium-firm feel, while the Hybrid model scores at a 7 or slightly-firm feel.

-Both of these options should fulfill most folks desires, though the choice may come down to preference.
-The versatility of the New model allows sleepers to choose their firmness, and it also adds a tad more support than its predecessor.
-The New Purple 2 may work best for stomach sleepers, because of its firmer feel, while the 3 and 4 might be a better option for combo and side sleepers respectively.
+Both options should fulfill most consumers’ needs, so the choice may come down to preference.
+The Hybrid should work best for stomach sleepers because of its firmer feel, while the slightly softer and more universal firmness of the Original might be a better option for combination and side sleepers.

-The Smart Comfort Grid™ is extremely responsive, it springs back into place immediately when pressure is released.
-But if sleepers want a more responsive bed, the New should work best because of the innerspring unit.
+The Purple Gel Grid™ is highly responsive; it springs back into place immediately when pressure is released.
+However, if sleepers want a more responsive bed, the Hybrid should work best because of the innerspring unit.

 Comparing Sinkage and Bounce

-Sinkage in either of these models is going to vary depending on body type and sleeping positions as the polymers are designed to react to pressure points.
+Sinkage in either of these models will vary depending on your body type and sleeping positions as the polymers are designed to react to pressure points.

-The original mattress should cradle sleepers nicely and contour to their curves.
-Beneath the polymer layer are the supportive foams that give way to very slight sinkage.
-The bed has hardly any bounce, but the responsive top layer may help slightly with repositioning.
+The Original mattress should cradle sleepers nicely and contour to their curves.
+Beneath the polymer layer, are the supportive foams that give way to very slight sinkage.
+The bed has hardly any bounce, but the responsive top layer may help with repositioning.

 Comparing Motion Transfer

-Both of these options perform exceptionally well with motion transfer Very little motion makes it across the surface of either of this mattresses, so waking should hardly be a concern.
+Both of these options perform exceptionally well with motion transfer.
+Very little motion makes it across the surface of either mattresses, so waking up should hardly be a concern.

 These two beds are pretty comparable, but if there had to be a winner it would be the Original.
 Although the pocket coils do help isolate motion, they also provide a lot of bounce, and with all that motion in the springs, it is nearly impossible to stop one-hundred percent of movement.